github/docs/CONTRIBUTING.md

 ## Getting started

-See [working in docs repository](/contributing/working-in-docs-repository.md) to navigate our codebase with confidence :confetti_ball:.
-See [GitHub Markdown](contributing/content-markup-reference.md) for information on how we write our markdown files.
+See [the introduction to working in the docs repository](/contributing/working-in-docs-repository.md) to navigate our codebase with confidence :confetti_ball:.
+See [the GitHub Markdown reference](contributing/content-markup-reference.md) for information on how we write our markdown files.

-Before making changes, see what [types contributions](/contributing/types-of-contributions.md) we accept.
+Before making changes, see what [types of contributions](/contributing/types-of-contributions.md) we accept.
 Some of them don't require writing even a single line of code :sparkles:.

 ### Issues